klamping/vrt-email-course/manuscript/day-3.md

 ```
 ### Run Our Tests

-> If you need to catch up, or check your work, take a look at `day-3.js` in the code-samples folder.
+> If you need to catch up, or check your work, take a look at `day-3.js` in [the course code samples](http://learn.visualregressiontesting.com/code-samples.zip).

 With selenium started we can run our tests!